rdinch/MathResourceStudio-Help/docs/tutorials/currency-collection.md

 4. Next, double-click the picture icon under Obverse Image (front) and then Reverse Image (back) to open the to add the images for the currency.

+!!! tip
-TIP: You can copy the images from other sources - like Microsoft Word or web pages - and paste the images into the Picture editor.
+    You can copy the images from other sources - like Microsoft Word or web pages - and paste the images into the Picture editor.

 5. Continue adding currency images and values as needed, then use Save As to save your new currency collection.